Another day, another penguin

 That’s right–penguin.
 Did you think Africa was all lions and tigers and bears?
 Actually there aren’t any tigers–that’s India.
 Bears?
 I don’t think so.
 Lots of lions, but this place goes very far south, and there are pengins here, too.

 Our tour today took in many of the same places I visited yesterday, but with a distinctly different perspective.
 Yesterday I was looking for the personal, the individual I could photograph and make an interesting portrait.
-Today we were just looking at sites and rocks and the oceans.
+Today we were just looking at whale watching dana point sites and the oceans.

 Here’s where I started yesterday, in Langa Township.